commul/dspace-migrate/README.md

 - **NOTE:** database must be up to date (`dspace database migrate force` must be called in the `dspace/bin`)
 - **NOTE:** dspace server must be running
 - run command `cd ./src && python repo_import.py`
-- check the logs (by default) in `__logs` and especially when you see 500 errors check also the dspace.log (on backend in /dspace/log/dspace.log)
+- check the logs (by default) in `__logs` for CRITICAL, ERROR or WARNING and especially when you see 500 errors check also the dspace.log (on backend in /dspace/log/dspace.log)
-- if you need to rerun the migration you simply drop (including the volumes) the compose project (or just the database as suggested in https://github.com/ufal/dspace-migrate/issues/4#issuecomment-3044358816) and recreate the admin account etc. Also consider wiping the migration logs and temp files.
+- if you need to rerun the migration you simply drop (including the volumes) the compose project (or just the database as suggested in https://github.com/ufal/dspace-migrate/issues/4#issuecomment-3044358816) and recreate the admin account etc. (if your dumps are in dspacedb container you'll need to recreate those as well).
+Also consider wiping the migration logs and temp files.
   ```sh
   docker compose -p d7ws down --volumes
   docker compose --env-file .env -p d7ws -f docker/docker-compose.yml -f docker/docker-compose-rest.yml up -d